 Slice remaining banana half and full banana.
 Serve pancakes with remaining maple syrup, banana slices and cinnamon.

-Top pancakes also with dollop of plain Greek yogurt and toasted pecans if desired.
+Top pancakes with dollops of plain Greek yogurt and toasted pecans, if desired.

 If desired, keep cooked pancakes warm in preheated 200°F oven until all the pancakes are ready.